Step By Step Mortgage Guide

 Initial Enrollment Period (IEP)

 People become eligible for Medicare Part A (hospital care) and Medicare Part B (outpatient care) the first day of the month they turn 65.
+If your birthday is on the first of the month, your Medicare coverage will start on the first day of the month before your birthday month.
 Individuals do not need to sign up if they have coverage through an employer who has more than 20 employees.
 Groups under 20 may require enrollment into Medicare to reduce the premium they pay for employee health benefits.

 People who want to sign up have a seven-month period to apply.
-If they enroll during the three months before their 65th birthday, then their Part A and Part B coverage will take effect on the first day of the month in which they turn 65.
+Unless your birthday is on the first of the month, then your Medicare coverage will start on the first day of the month before your birthday month.

 For those who sign up during the month they turn 65 or the three months that follow, Part A coverage takes effect the month they turn 65.
 Coverage begins the month after a person signs up during their IEP.
 The start date for Part B coverage for this group varies, from the month after they turn 65 to as many as six months after they turn 65, depending on when they submitted their application.
 Coverage begins the month after a person signs up during their IEP.